processone/p1pp-js/README.md

 Takes string with name of node to delete, and optional callback function called when operation finishes.
 Callback is called with "ok" when operation was completed successfully, or string with error code otherwise.

+### Access to underlying strophe connection

+It's possible to get access to ``Strophe.Connection`` object used internally by P1PP.
+That object is available as ``P1PP.push_client.connection`` and only connection was established, which may be determined by listening to event delivered through **on_strophe_event** callback.

 ## Third party libraries used